keita-sama/PersistentMap/README.md

 ```
 so choose wisely!

 Just be aware that when `writeOnOperation` is off, you'll have to manage all your data on your own.<br>

+If you have `writeOnOperation` disabled but still want to enable on of your functions to automatically write on operation, just set `force` to true.

 A potential way to keep data up-to-date:
 ```js
 // Saves data every minute.